egberts/egberts.github.io-src/content/articles/mta-local-part-comparison.md

 Definitions
 -----------
-With regard to the 'local-part' portion of the email address, I'm sadden to say that the official definitions of 'local-part' has been muddled by various open source MTAs.
+With regard to the 'local-part' portion of the email address, I'm saddened to say that the official definitions of 'local-part' have been muddled by various open source MTAs.
 More on this [here](https://wordtothewise.com/2017/08/local-part-semantics/).